IBM/AdaMML/README.md

 ## Training Unimodal Models

-Here are the command templates to train the unimodal models:
+Here are the example commands to train the unimodal models on different datasets:

 RGB